tobiasdigital/blueprints-learn.en/help/blueprints/audience-activation/overview.md

 # Audience Activation Blueprint

 Audience-first activation is the key to success in a data-driven marketing world.
 However, many brands are still focusing their efforts on channel-first activation, which often delivers inconsistent reach and personalization.
-With a channel-first approach, each channel acts as a silo in which personalization efforts target only the customers interacting with the brand on that channel.
-The problem with this approach is that it doesn’t reflect the reality that customers interact with brands across many different touchpoints.
-Channel-first activation cannot connect customers’ behavior through their interactions across multiple channels resulting in lost opportunities for stronger engagement and the revenues it generates.
+With a channel-first approach, each channel acts as a silo in which personalization efforts target only the customers interacting with the brand on that channel, which doesn’t reflect the reality that customers interact with brands across many different touchpoints.
+Audience-first activation allows brands to connect customer interactions across multiple channels to deliver a centralized audience that can be activated to all channels.

 ## Scenarios